8 min read

 Fixes, in order:

-ollama run llama3.1:8bdefaults to 4K context; bump only if you need it.
-With KV cache off, 32K context can cost more memory than the weights. - Enable Q8 KV cache (post 4).
-Set
+1. Lower context length. ollama run llama3.1:8b defaults to 4K context.
+Bump it only when you actually need to.
+With KV cache off, 32K context can eat more memory than the weights themselves.

-- Drop to a smaller model.
+4. Drop to a smaller model.
 Llama 3.1 8B → Llama 3.2 3B.
-Better than running an 8B that doesn't fit.
+A 3B that fits beats an 8B that doesn't.

 Slow output (low tok/s)